SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-social-and-collaboration-features-in-sharepoint-201.md

 ### Deprecated and removed My Site Social API and features
 <a name="bkmk_DeprecatedAPI"> </a>

-The following My Site Social API and features are deprecated in SharePoint Server 2013:
+The following My Site Social API and features are deprecated in SharePoint:

 - The API in the  [Microsoft.Office.Server.ActivityFeed](https://msdn.microsoft.com/library/Microsoft.Office.Server.ActivityFeed.aspx) namespace is deprecated.
-The **Social** namespace provides the API for programmatically working with social feeds in SharePoint 2013.
-For backward compatibility, **ActivityEvent** items from SharePoint 2010 are displayed in SharePoint 2013 feeds as events that cannot be replied to.
+The **Social** namespace provides the API for programmatically working with social feeds in SharePoint.
+For backward compatibility, **ActivityEvent** items from SharePoint 2010 are displayed in SharePoint feeds as events that cannot be replied to.
 (Legacy event migration must be enabled in Central Administration.)

 - The My Site RSS feed (ActivityFeed.aspx) is replaced with new APIs in the REST service, the client object model, and the JavaScript object model.
 To migrate custom SharePoint 2010 code that uses this API (preferably a client API), replace all requests to ActivityFeed.aspx with calls to the new API and handle feed data that is returned in JavaScript Object Notation (JSON) format.